PhilRunninger/.vim/VimrcCheatSheet.md

 ## Customized vimrc Processing

 These vim settings are under source code control in github.
-You are free to clone the repo and pull it as often as you wish; however, I may change things that you do not like, or the changes may not work well in your terminal.
+You are free to clone the repo and pull it as often as you wish; however, I may change things that you do not like, like colorschemes that don't work in your terminal.

 One option is to fork the repo, and keep your own version.
 The problem with that is if you choose to sync with my repo, you could end up with conflicts.
 Another option is to use a separate file, `post_vimrc` to execute your own commands after vimrc finishes.
 Here is the code at the end of vimrc that executes `post_vimrc`, which is ignored by git.